incedius/monster-marker/README.md

 - `warn clear` - Attempts to clear all markers and reset the module.
 Use if vergos head failed to despawn for some weird reason

 - `warn add <huntingZoneId> <templateId> <name of entry>` - Adds and save a custom entry to the config.

+- `warn mark <name of entry>` - Adds and save the next monster killed as an entry to the config. ~~Senpai~~Mob will only be added if it noticed you.

 Currently supports World Bams and Big Blue Boxes.
 Can be modified for other objects.
 Many thanks to teralove for the work on party death markers for codes on markers (https://github.com/teralove/party-death-markers)